Raffaello/br-archive/README.md

 Currently supported wildcards: `*` and `?`.

 > Notes:
-> - On POSIX shells, the shell may expand patterns; quote them to let BRa expand: `bra '*.br?'`.
+> - On POSIX shells and PowerShell, patterns are expanded by the shell; quote them to prevent expansion if you want BRa to receive the pattern literally.
+> - On Windows cmd.exe, patterns are expanded by the C runtime (setargv) enabled in our build; use ^ or quotes to prevent expansion.
+> - BRa itself only expands directory arguments to `dir/*` (non-recursive); empty directories are intentionally not archived.
 > - Examples: `*.txt`, `image_??.png`
-> - Directory inputs expand to `dir/*`; empty directories are intentionally not archived when not recursive.